sekharvth/pregnancy-outcome/README.md

 Age Effect.png shows the effect of Age on the final outcome.
 Top Risks.png shows some of the risky symptoms and their corresponding counts in the entire data set in descending order.
 Risk as Features.png shows the transformation of symptoms into individual features (line 204 in code).
+Feature Importances.png shows the top 20 features, which the classifier thinks is the most influential.
+The code for generating the plot is in 'importances.py'

 # Inferences and conclusions:
  Given the highly imbalanced nature of classes in the data set, it would be asking too much of any classifier to accurately predict each instance, that too when there seems to be similarities in attribute values between classes.